 Here’s hoping I managed to cut out all the bullshit.

 DEWAINE FARRIA holds an MA in International and Area Studies from the University of Oklahoma and an MFA in Creative Writing from the Vermont College of Fine Arts.
 His writing has appeared in The New York Times, Outpost Magazine, and Drunken Boat.
 He is a frequent contributor to The Mantle.
-Follow him at @dewainefarria in Instagram.
+Follow him on Instagram at @dewainefarria.